EngineerGuy314/TWITS/README.md

 "High Resolution Position reporting with Extended Telemetry"
 ------------
+This feature was removed because it clutters up the sondehub map and it is now redundant because WSPRTV.COM can now plot position in high resolution.

 ~~You can enable the specific High-Resolution Positioning extended telemetry by adding a '1' as the final command line parameter like this:~~

 `*/3 * * * * /home/USERNAME/TWITS/twits.exe MyCall 582 "Comment Goes Here" 1`